ziporah/Marlin/README.md

   - SD Card
   - USB comunication / pronterface
   - TFT
   - Filament runout detector.
-Sensor works, but not tested on real case.
+Not tested on real case.
+Needs testing / feedback.
   - EEPROM
+  - PowerLoss.
+Not tested on real case.
+Needs testing / feedback.
+Pin identification provided by Anet.

 ### On progress:
-  - PowerLoss detection: Needed board pin identification (if really exists).
-Could work without this pin definition.
-Enable [POWER_LOSS_RECOVERY](https://marlinfw.org/docs/gcode/M413.html) on config.h
   - PC/SD firmware load/update: There is no bootloader currently.
-Best option would be use stocl ET4 bootloader.
+Best option would be use stock ET4 bootloader.

 ### To take a look:
   - All files on path "Marlin\buildroot\share\PlatformIO\variants\ET4\" should be adapted to ET4 Board.
 Specially peripheralPins.c, variant.cpp, variant.h etc..